-Complications due to the presence of Bajau Laut (Sea Gypsies) and Suluk people (who are non-Malaysian) in and around the island have put such plans on hold for the time being.
+However, complications due to the presence of Bajau Laut (Sea Gypsies) and Suluk people in and around the island have put such plans on hold for the time being.

 Things To Do

 Pulau Sebangkat is a wonderful muck diving site.
-It is one of the lesser known wonders of the marine park, where you may find pygmy seahorses, nudibranchs, shrimps, pipefishes, sea slugs, countless species of reef fishes and the Gorgonian seafan located at depths of about 16-18meters.
+It is one of the lesser known wonders of the marine park, where you may find pygmy seahorses, nudibranchs, shrimps, pipefish, sea slugs, countless species of reef fishes and the Gorgonian seafan located at depths of about 16-18 meters.

-Learn more about seaweed farming from the vibrant community at Sebangkat Island.
+Learn more about seaweed farming from the vibrant community in Sebangkat Island.

-There is a small, friendly community of Bajau Laut (Sea Gypsies) living on this island.
+There is a small, friendly community of Bajau Laut (Sea Gypsies) living in and around this island.

 There are no hotels or resorts on Pulau Sebangkat or any of the other islands within Tun Sakaran Marine Park.

-Sebangkat is located about ±15 minutes by boat from Semporna, ±30 minutes from Pom Pom, ±35 minutes from Mataking and ±1.5 hours from Mabul.
+Pulau Sebangkat is located ±15 minutes by boat from Semporna, ±30 minutes from Pom Pom, ±35 minutes from Mataking and ±1.5 hours from Mabul.